FahadR004/FahadR004/README.md

 - C / C++
 - Python

 I am capable of working in both domains and am passionate about them.
-Check out my GitHub profile to see the different projects I have worked on: https://github.com/FahadR004.

-You can reach out to me for any queries on my email, fahad.rasheed004@gmail.com.
+You can reach out to me for any queries at my email: fahad.rasheed004@gmail.com.

 Cheers!